Androz2091/discord-giveaways/README.md

 });
 ```

 -   **options.newWinnerCount**: the new number of winners.
 -   **options.newPrize**: the new prize.
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
 -   **options.addTime**: the number of milliseconds to add to the giveaway duration.
 -   **options.setEndTimestamp**: the timestamp of the new end date (for example, for the giveaway to be ended in 1 hour, set it to `Date.now() + 60000`).
 -   **options.newMessages**: the new giveaway messages.
 Will get merged with the existing object, if there.
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
--   **options.newExtraData**: the new extra data value for the giveaway
+-   **options.newExtraData**: the new extra data value for the giveaway.
 -   **options.newBonusEntries**: the new BonusEntry objects (for example, to change the amount of entries).
 -   **options.newLastChance**: the new options for the last chance system.
 Will get merged with the existing object, if there.